yerinnn0/DeceptionMTD/README.md

 `config.py`, such as Pyomo or Gurobi.
 A valid Gurobi installation and license are required when `gurobi` is selected.

-## Main experiment: multi-agent MTD
+## Main experiment: Multi-agent MTD

 The original MTD environment models multiple agents with local cyber states and actions.
 Agents can represent the real system components whose operation